This article originally appeared in Glass Magazine.

 Increased affordability is also a likely variable in the adoption of these technologies.
 “Cost is always a major factor,” says Laquidara-Carr.
 “Costs for those technologies are coming down, contributing to contractors' interest in using them.”

-Another factor in the anticipated adoption of these technologies is the growing tech literacy of workers.
+Another factor in the future of construction and the anticipated adoption of these technologies is the growing tech literacy of workers.
 While the construction industry can be slow to change, says Laquidara-Carr, most workers at construction companies have become familiar with different forms of tech through regular use.
 “Workers no longer have this huge barrier to learn fancy new tech,” she says.
 “Normal consumers, including people in construction, have gotten much more tech savvy.”